mpaulweeks/bookmarks-jekyll/_posts/2018-02-27-edh-colors.md

 - a full suite of fetches + duals/shocks/tangos/etc
 - all 10 trilands
 - all 5 Vivids
-- some assortment of one-off all color lands like <card-image name="City of Brass"></card-image>
+- some assortment of one-off all color lands like <card-text name="City of Brass"></card-text>
 - a bunch of two-color lands to fill in the gaps

 ...and half of those options come into play tapped.
 You can pretty easily get a working 3 color mana base on your first try, but 4-5 colors turns your mana base into a deck building decision, when you should be focusing on more interesting stuff like deck themes, threats, and answers